bps-github7/bps-github7/README.md

 - Unhollistic agriculture
 - Not treating the places we live in and travel through as an ecosystem
 - Urban design: cars as part of everyday life, ideling and litter more generally
-- Why did we stop innovating on a metacognitive scale after the industrial revolution?
 ### Productivity:
 1) Utility tool design
 2) Creating helpful, useful Social media platforms